Zillatron27/llm-recursive-dialogue-study/README.md

   - a task-origin session that later shifted into meta-level discussion
   - a partial replication attempt
   - a long-horizon control session exceeding 30,000 tokens

+- ## Data

+  All chat transcripts referenced in the accompanying preprint are provided verbatim in the [`transcripts/`](transcripts/) directory.

+  Each file corresponds to a single, continuous chat session conducted within one model instance.
+Transcripts are included for transparency and inspection of interaction-level behavior only.

+See `transcripts/README.txt` for file descriptions and scope notes.

 - **Supporting material**
   An executive summary and methodological clarifications intended to make the work accessible to non-specialist readers.